learn-co-curriculum/cssi-8-giphy-lab/README.md

 ##Giphy Lab for Google CSSI Day 8

-First clone this repo so you have our starter code, which your MI has gone over.
+First clone this repo so you have our starter code.
+You should be familiar with the contents of main.py after today's lesson.

+Your goal during your lab time is to

+1. Actually show the gif using HTML
+2. Make the search term dynamic
+3. Add a search page so users can enter a search term

 ####Clean up the URL
 Let's break apart our long url intro three parts.